 “That’s going to look really good on Facebook!” said Rory.
 “Only joking dad – chill!” he added, as he caught the look of total horror on his dad’s face.

 As if things couldn’t have got any worse for Ben, Mark was approaching down the path from the house.
 This was an encounter Ben had not been looking forward to and, under these circumstances, it would now be twenty times worse.
-Mark reached them, took in the situation, and laughed heartily as he put his arm round Rory and squeezed him.
+Mark reached them, took in the situation and laughed heartily as he put his arm round Rory and squeezed him.

 “My word!” was all he said.